-Storm 'Leslie' hits Portugal, leaves thousands without power
+Storm Leslie hits Portugal, leaves thousands without power

 The storm, carrying winds of up 100 km/h (60 mph), was most intense during the night.
 By Sunday morning the powerful winds and heavy rains had mostly subsided.

+In Spain, winds of up to 100 km/h uprooted trees in the center of the country early on Sunday morning.
+Emergency services issued flood warnings for the north and northwest of the country for Sunday afternoon and evening, advising Spaniards to avoid driving in the storm.

+Earlier this week, 12 people were killed in flash floods on the Mediterranean island of Mallorca.

-Reporting By Axel Bugge; Editing by Raissa Kasolowsky
+Reporting by Axel Bugge; Additional reporting by Sam Edwards in Barcelona; Editing by Raissa Kasolowsky and Mark Potter